 Putting Fly Line Backing On Your Reel

 Once tight, you’ll need a friend to hold the spool of backing line with a pencil through the middle of it while pressing a cloth against the edge of the spool for pressure.
 This ensures you can wind it on tightly.
+You can check out our post here on how to tie fly line to backing for a more in-depth guide.

 Now, you can begin winding on your backing line.
 Make sure it spreads evenly across the spool and lays down tight and neatly.
 Once you have around 100-200 yards in length on there, leaving enough space for your fly line to fit on the reel, you can stop.